Information Technology Services (ITS)

 Campus Computer Store.
 Conveniently located in the Flawn Academic Center (FAC), the Campus Computer Store allows the University community to purchase hardware, software, and accessories at special academic prices.
-The Campus Computer Store is an authorized Apple and Dell Service Center.
-ITS negotiates to distribute Microsoft software in the store for the lowest available cost.
+The Campus Computer Store is an authorized Apple and Dell Service Center and offers repair services.

 Canvas.
 Canvas, a cloud-hosted learning management system (LMS) from Instructure is the University’s primary LMS.
 It offers a Web 2.0 interface, cloud storage, and continuous updates throughout the year.
 Canvas enables students to connect and communicate with their instructors and classmates online, as well as access class materials, engage in discussion threads, receive assignments, and learn in a media rich environment.